How can we awaken within ourselves the feelings of ahavah and yirah, love and awe of God?

-Our house is our domain, our private castle where we are in control.
+Our bayit is our domain, our private castle where we are in control.
 “Whatever the homeowner says, [the guest should] obey” (Pesachim 86b).
-To speak of “God’s house” is to reflect on God as the One who governs and rules over the universe.
+When we speak of “God’s house”, we are reflecting on God as the One who governs and rules over the universe.

-The inner sanctuary, on the other hand, implies much more than a domain of control.
-A sanctuary suggests majestic splendor and honor, as befits a royal personage.
+The inner sanctum of a heichal, on the other hand, implies much more than just rule and control.
+The word heichal suggests majestic splendor and honor, as befits a royal personage.

-In fact, we find that the verse says the exact opposite.
-The psalmist reports that he approaches God’s house with an awareness of God’s abundant loving-kindness; and he is overwhelmed with feelings of awe and reverence when facing His sanctuary.
+But in fact, the verse says the exact opposite.
+The psalmist says that he approached God’s house with an awareness of God’s abundant loving-kindness; and he is overwhelmed with feelings of awe and reverence when encountering His sanctuary.
 Why is that?

-These lofty souls recognize the great measure of chesed revealed in God’s providence in the world.
+These great souls recognize the great measure of chesed that is revealed in God’s providence in the world.
 They are able to perceive God’s reign as a rule that is purely for the sake of giving and loving-kindness.
-The metaphor of God’s House reflects a recognition of God’s countless kindnesses in governing the world, awakening a deep love for this overwhelming trait of chesed.
+The image of the world as God’s bayit reflects a recognition of God’s infinite kindnesses in governing the world.
+This awakens a deep love and appreciation for this overwhelming trait of chesed.

-On the foundation of this awareness of boundless kindness, we arrive at a higher awareness of sublime majesty, as we advance from the Holy to the Holy of Holies, from the House to the Inner Sanctuary.
+On the foundation of this awareness of boundless kindness, we arrive at a higher awareness of sublime majesty, as we advance from the Holy to the Holy of Holies, from the House to the Inner Sanctuary — the heichal.
 This awareness elevates us from the trait of chesed (and its resultant outpouring of love) to feelings of awe and reverence.
-This is not the ordinary level of Yirah, which is acceptance of God’s ultimate control and dominion; this is a higher Yirah, an awe that has been refined by inner wisdom and insight.
+This is not the ordinary level of yirah, which is acceptance of God’s ultimate control and dominion; this is a higher yirah, an awe that has been refined by inner wisdom and insight.